apache/arrow-site/_posts/2022-10-05-arrow-parquet-encoding-part-1.md

 As of version [20.0.0](https://crates.io/crates/arrow/20.0.0), released in August 2022, the Rust Arrow implementation for reading structured types is feature complete.
 Instructions for getting started can be found [here](https://docs.rs/parquet/latest/parquet/arrow/index.html) and feel free to raise any issues on our [bugtracker](https://github.com/apache/arrow-rs/issues).

-In this series we will explain how Parquet and Arrow represent nested data, highlighting the similarities and differences between them, and giving a flavor of the practicalities of converting between the formats.
+In this series we will explain how Parquet and Arrow represent nested data, highlighting the similarities and differences between them, and give a flavor of the practicalities of converting between the formats.

 ## Columnar vs Record-Oriented